logo

 Application.auto_formlink | top

 If auto_form is set to True, which is default, Request object parse input arguments from request body at initialisation when request type is POST, PUT or PATCH.
 There will be Request.form property which is instance of FieldStorage class.
 If you want to off this functionality, set this property to False.
-If form parsing is disabled, or json is detected, Request.form will be instance of EmptyForm with same interface and no data.
+If form parsing is disabled, or JSON is detected, Request.form will be instance of EmptyForm with same interface and no data.

 Application.form_mime_typeslink | top

-List of mime types, which is paresed as input form by FieldStorage class.
-If input request does not have set one of these mime types, that form was not parsed.
+List of mime types, which is parsed as input form by FieldStorageParser class.
+If input request does not have set one of these mime types, that form will not be parsed.

 Application.file_callbacklink | top